Becoming a Trainer/Training Practice FAQs

-A training practice is one that provides training for GP trainees and has one or more approved trainers.
-Only NHS England approved training practices can train GP trainees.
-Practices can also be approved for other types of training (medical students, GP retainers, returners and foundation doctors) but we would encourage all practices to be approved to the standards of a training practice in the West Midlands.
+A Learning Environment (LE) is one that provides training for GP residents and has one or more approved trainers.
+Only NHS England approved LEs can train GP trainees.
+Practices can also be approved for other types of training (medical students, GP retainers, returners and foundation doctors) but we would encourage all practices to be approved to the standards of an LE in the West Midlands.

 2. How do I become a trainer?